gwen-interpreter/gwen/README.md

 --------------------

 Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter written in [Scala](http://www.scala-lang.org).
-It provides a common platform for mapping Gherkin features to executable code.
-The executable code evaluates behaviour and is not defined in the interpreter itself, but rather in separate modules called evaluation engines.
-In this way, the interpreter does not prescribe any set of steps and does not evaluate any one thing.
+It is a common platform for mapping Gherkin features to executable code.
+The interpreter does not prescribe any set of steps and does not evaluate any one thing.
 That is up to you!
 It instead provides all the necessary processing and tooling required to interpret Gherkin features and abstracts the evaluation engine for you to prescribe what steps you want to support and define what thing you want to evaluate.
-The intention is that many evaluation engines will emerge out of the community and be shared.
-Each engine can target a specific type of system or technology and evaluate behaviour in its own predefined way.

 ```
    Feature: Gwen Interpreter